What is ChloraPrep patient preoperative skin preparation?

 Top Q. Which CDC guidelines recommend the use of a 2% chlorhexidine solution for skin antisepsis?

-A. ChloraPrep skin antiseptic meets the CDC's Guidelines for the Prevention of Intravascular Catheter-related Infections, published in 2002.
-The guidelines state that "for cutaneous antisepsis a 2% chlorhexidine preparation is preferred."
+A. ChloraPrep preoperative skin preparation meets the CDC's Guidelines for the Prevention of Intravascular Catheter-related Infections, published in 2002.
+The guidelines state that "clean skin with a >0.5% chlorhexidine preparation with alcohol before central venous catheter and peripheral arterial catheter."

 Top Q. What category of CDC recommendation does 2% CHG receive?

 A. The use of a 2% chlorhexidine-based preparation for cutaneous antisepsis is classified as a Category 1A recommendation—the highest level of recommendation the CDC bestows.
-A Category 1A recommendation is "strongly recommended for implementation, supported by well-designed experimental, clinical or epidemiologic studies."
+A Category 1A recommendation is clean skin with a >0.5% chlorhexidine preparation with alcohol before central venous catheter and peripheral arterial catheter."

 Top Q. Tell me about the ChloraPrep tints.
 Why are some applicators tinted, and are they safe?